 Most games and apps will use Wombat directly to log in; however, some of the games (like Prospectors or Upland) might ask you to register with a social account or an email on top of logging in with Wombat.

 In order to log into games, please use the native Wombat login method.
 If you don’t see one, please choose Scatter, Anchor or Metamask.

 Other dApps can be found in Explorer on the lower navbar.

 Some of you might have heard that playing games, using apps or even sending tokens on EOS, WAX and Telos requires resources like CPU, NET or RAM.
 We don’t want you to worry about these things, which is why we cover some of the resources for you (Find more information about it here).
 In most of the games within Wombat, you’ll be able to play without having to care about resources at all.
 Sometimes, however, it might happen that your resources are not enough to do something or you’d like to use more transactions than you get with your free plan.
 This is what Wombat Prime is for — a monthly subscription that comes with a bunch of perks like extra resources for only about 0.99$ a month (depending on your country).
 We’re working hard to add even more value to this subscription, so stay tuned.

 In case you encounter issues with a game or app saying that you don’t have enough resources (be it CPU, NET, or RAM), please retry doing the same thing once or twice.
 If you get the same error, please consult with our Help Center.

-As Ethereum works in a completely different way, we are unable to cover the gas fees for transactions on that network.
-As a compensatory measure, we have unlocked the Ethereum private keys for everyone by default.
+As Ethereum and its forks work in a completely different way, we are unable to cover the gas fees for transactions on that network.
+As a compensatory measure, we have unlocked the ERC20 private keys for everyone by default.